Oxohalide: Chalcogens

 Selenium and tellurium form similar compounds and also the oxo-bridged species F5AOAF5 (A = S, Se, Te).
 They are non-linear with the A-O-A angle of 142.5, 142.4 and 145.5° for S, Se and Te, respectively.
 The tellurium anion F5TeO-, known as teflate, is a large and rather stable anion, useful for forming stable salts with large cations.

 Halogens

-The halogens form various oxofluorides with formulae XO2F (e.g. chloryl fluoride), XO3F (e.g. perchloryl fluoride) and XOF3 with X = Cl, Br and I. IO2F3 and IOF5 are also known.
+The halogens form various oxofluorides with formulas XO2F (e.g. chloryl fluoride), XO3F (e.g. perchloryl fluoride) and XOF3 with X = Cl, Br and I. IO2F3 and IOF5 are also known.

 Noble gases

 Xenon forms xenon oxytetrafluoride (XeOF4), xenon dioxydifluoride (XeO2F2) and xenon oxydifluoride (XeOF2).

 Transition metals and actinides

 Crystal structure of Ti(ClO4)4.

 A selection of known oxohalides of transition metals is shown below, and more detailed lists are available in the literature.
 X indicates various halides, most often F and Cl.